osmbe/website/_posts/2015-05-05-en-motm-brice-maron.md

 I'm not specialized in something particular.
 I just would like to see that OpenStreetMap is used in the everyday life of a maximum of people with data as reliable (or even more reliable) as Google Maps.
 So I help a lot in mapping address information and information for routing like maximum speed, junctions, names, ...

-**What is you biggest accomplishment as mapper ?**
+**What is you biggest accomplishment as mapper?**

-Accomplishment ?
+Accomplishment?
 I think that I did a rather large part of the Urbis import.
 Even if the work is not completely done yet, it still means that the majority of the addresses in Brussels are now mapped.

 **Why do you map?**